hunterxcobby/alx-low_level_programming/0x00-hello_world/README.md

 ## Project Description

 + This project was created just as instructed by the author of the program.
-+ It contains tasks and quizzes that helps assist the C programming language learner.
++ It contains tasks and quizzes that help assist the C programming language learner.
-+ Inside this directory are the various files to the tasks that the learner was asked to come up with.
++ Inside this directory are the various files for the tasks that the learner was asked to come up with.
 + The files here are the programs or solutions to the various tasks respectfully.
 + **NOTE**: *This directly and all of its contents exist for learning purposes.*

 ## Commands

-These are some SHELL commands you need to take note of and understand in order to familiarise yourself with this project.
+These are some SHELL commands you need to take note of and understand to familiarise yourself with this project.

 **NOTE**: Use the "man <command_name> " in your terminal to better understand how these commands work.

 + touch - to create a file
 + mkdir - to create a directory
-+ echo - to provide feedback
++ echo - to provide feedback<br>
-       - to display information
+       - to display information<br>
-       - to generate output within shell scripts
+       - to generate output within shell scripts<br>
-       - to redirect output into a file
+       -to redirect the  output into a file
 + echo $? - to see the return of your code
 + cat - to display the contents of a file
 + tail - to view the last lines of a file
 + export - to set environment variables
 + env - to view the list of the currently defined environment variables
 + chmod u+x - to make a file executable
-+ gcc - to compile your program, add the options;
++ gcc - to compile your program, add the options;<br>
-      + -Wall = Enables additional compiler options.
+      + -Wall = Enables additional compiler options.<br>
-      + -Werror = Treats compiler warnings as errors.
+      + -Werror = Treats compiler warnings as errors.<br>
-      + -Wextra = Enables extra compiler warnings.
+      + -Wextra = Enables extra compiler warnings.<br>
-      + -pedantic = Issues warnings for codes that don't meet up to C standards.
+      + -pedantic = Issues warnings for codes that don't meet up to C standards.<br>
-      + -std=gnu89 = Indicates that the code should be compiled using the GNU C Compiler's implementation of the C language standard from 1989.
+      + -std=gnu89 = Indicates that the code should be compiled using the GNU C Compiler's implementation of the C language standard from 1989.<br>
+      Usage :
-      Usageg : gcc -Wall -Werror -Wextra -pedantic -std=gnu89)
+  - `gcc -Wall -Werror -Wextra -pedantic -std=gnu89`

 ## Tasks